SeryioGonzalez/Azure_IoT_Lab/iot-client/README.md

 ![Snapshot](../images/simulated-15.PNG "Azure VM")

-As explained in the previous module, navigate to the storage container and see the new field being stored
+As explained in the previous module, navigate to the storage container and see the new field being stored.

 ![Snapshot](../images/routing-9.png "Storage")